 I had found my motive.
 A challenge.
 Why did the shopkeeper say it was difficult to reach?
 Was it because of the rains?
 Is the terrain too steep?
 Is the way to reach the cave temple too difficult to find and keep track?
 My curiosity kept on rising.
-I couldn’t possibly leave Bomdila without at-least attempting to reach the cave temple.
-That’s when, I entered the mode of being curious.
+I couldn’t possibly leave Bomdila without at least attempting to reach the cave temple.
+That’s when I entered the mode of being curious.

 “Can you tell me the route?”
 I asked, hoping that the shopkeeper can at-least guide me till the army area gate.
 He gave me directions to the gate which marked the beginning of the restricted area.
-Somewhere within the restricted area, wrapped in a mist of silence, a secret cave temple stood still; peaceful and pure, away from the touristy circuits.
+Somewhere within the restricted area, wrapped in a mist of silence, a secret cave temple stood still; peaceful and pure, away from the tourist circuits.

 It was my second day in Bomdila.
 I had already covered the known tourist attractions; the Upper, middle and lower Gompa.
 Now, I had to venture away from the guidelines laid by Tripadvisor or any other travel websites.
 It was time to explore.

 Why am I calling this cave temple secret?
-Because it is a well kept secret from the tourists.
+Because it is a well-kept secret from the tourists.
 There is no mention of this cave temple anywhere on the internet, nowhere.
 In this age of information, anything hidden from the tourists is indeed a secret, isn’t it?